 Getting a screening mammogram is extremely important for breast health.
-At Fort Sanders Regional Medical Center, we provide mammography services through the Fort Sanders Breast Center, located in the Thompson Cancer Survival Center across from the hospital.
+At Fort Sanders Regional Medical Center, we provide mammography services through the Thompson Comprehensive Breast Center, located in the Thompson Cancer Survival Center across from the hospital.

 A mammogram is an X-ray image of a patient’s breast used to find and diagnose breast disease.
 Mammograms look for breast cancers and for noncancerous or benign tumors and cysts, often before they can be felt.

 Thompson Comprehensive Breast Center uses the latest in digital technology, including digital 3D mammography (tomosynthesis), which allows the radiologist to better detect smaller cancers, even among women with dense breast tissue.

 A physician referral usually is not required for screening mammograms, although a physician may order a mammogram if the patient has a breast problem.
 The American College of Radiology and American Congress of Obstetricians and Gynecologists recommend women get a screening mammogram each year beginning at age 40.

 “Simply put, women should get screening mammograms because mammography saves lives,” said Gayle Roulier, MD, a radiologist at the Thompson Comprehensive Breast Center.
 “Regular screening mammography use cuts the risk of dying from breast cancer nearly in half.”